32 Things You Should Be Cleaning with Vinegar

 - Litter Box Deodorizer: Don’t forget the cat!
 Remove odors by pouring 1/2 inch of white vinegar into an empty litter box.
 Let the vinegar stand for 20 minutes, then rinse the box with water.

 While white vinegar is a savior when it comes to a cheap, chemical-free way to clean your home, there are a few times it should be avoided.
 As mentioned above, do not use white vinegar on granite or marble countertops because the acidity can etch the stone.
 The same holds true for stone floor tiles (avoid lemon and ammonia, too!) and waxed surfaces.
-Don’t pour white vinegar into your iron, and never use it on unsealed grout lines.
-One last note of caution: Don’t use white vinegar on stains caused by eggs.
-The acidity in the vinegar causes the egg to coagulate and makes it more difficult to remove.
+There are many more things you should never clean with vinegar, like iron and unsealed grout!

 If you’re in the need of a deep clean or have a stain vinegar can’t remove, be sure to check out our favorite cleaning products.